nan0/air-manager-instrument_lxnax-s10x/README.md

 ## Release Plan
 ### 1.x.x _In Planning (Ordered by priority)_
+1. Thermal mode
-1. Waypoint mode pages (way point + attitude)
+2. Waypoint mode pages (way point + attitude)
-2. Switching between metric an imperial units
+3. Switching between metric an imperial units
 4. Be able to change the number and content of the navboxes
 5. Changing avg vario / netto computing time